sl1453/sl1453.github.io/_posts/2023-05-26-What's it like to see a psychotherapist?.md

 * Serotonin, which governs happiness, regulates intestinal motility, and is the precursor of melatonin responsible for sleep.
 * Norepinephrine, responsible for alertness and vigilance.

 ### Types of Medications:

 > ![Artistic picture of flower and medications (Original Photo)][meds]
-> Artistic picture of flower and medications (Original Photo)
+> Artistic picture of flower and medications (Claire's Original Photo)

-1️⃣ First-generation: Mainly tricyclic antidepressants (TCAs) and monoamine oxidase inhibitors (MAOIs).
+**1️⃣ First-generation:** Mainly tricyclic antidepressants (TCAs) and monoamine oxidase inhibitors (MAOIs).
 Due to side effects and the development of second-generation drugs, they are not commonly used.
 (Reference 1.)

 They mainly increase the amount of serotonin and norepinephrine between cells.